Jovan Hill: 2018: Moving to Crown Heights, Brooklyn

-2019–2020: Twitter, Instagram and sexual assault accusation
+2019–2020: Twitter, Instagram

 Throughout 2019, Hill's Twitter accounts were suspended repeatedly.
 In March, Hill's Twitter account @jovanmhill was suspended after he posted a fake photo of controversial beauty influencer James Charles using a racial slur in a direct message.
 When Charles threatened to sue him, Hill responded "let's do it baby, I know the law."
 He created a new account, @jovanforever, afterwards, with the purpose of "exposing" white internet personalities who have previously said discriminatory statements, such as Shane Dawson, David Dobrik and Tana Mongeau.
 In July, Hill said that he has been suspended nine times, including an account which was suspended forty-two minutes after its creation, with no response given.
 He added that several of his online acquaintances, including Garner and Kehlani, had contacted Twitter, to no avail.

 In May, Hill had a guest appearance in the music video for the song "This Life" by Vampire Weekend.
 In a September interview for the Afropunk Festival, Hill said he had moved to California, video-called the singer Kehlani and discussed frustrations with his content being reshared online without his permission whilst dealing with student loan payments.
 He also mentioned that, although he was now active on Instagram, "I don’t think I’ll ever be back on Twitter how I was mid-2018."

-In June 2020, Twitter user @WhiteyPPG, or Riley, accused Hill of pressuring him into getting heavily intoxicated at a bar and then attempted to have sex with him.
-Hill only stopped after Riley refused three times.
-Riley said that he was hesitant to post about the incident online for fear of being accused of simply looking for attention; he also claimed that Hill had sexually assaulted others before.
-On Instagram, Hill apologized for the incident, claiming that they were both drunk and that he could not recall the events.

-After his Instagram account @ehjovan, with sixty thousand followers, was taken down, he moved to the account @jovanhell.